17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 PAC Paddle Sports

 Paddle with Dave Lane, owner of Patuxent Adventure Center, or one of his guides, on a meandering woodland river float – McIntosh Run – into the stock-still waters of Breton Bay (2.4 miles).
-Begin just out of town near Leonardtown Winery and end up at Leonardtown Wharf – a stunning waterfront park.
+Begin just out of town near Port of Leonardtown Winery and end up at Leonardtown Wharf – a stunning waterfront park.

 St. Francis Xavier Church, St. Marys County MD